-Certain participants in the IPO will take responsibility for the content of the prospectus, including (1) the issuer, who will provide an attestation to the AMF pursuant to a standard form to be included in the prospectus, which attests that the information in the prospectus is accurate and contains no material omissions, (2) the underwriters, who will provide an attestation to the AMF as to the completeness of their due diligence review and (3) the issuer's auditors, who will provide a letter to the AMF as to the completion of their work, which includes declarations regarding the financial statements and the overall review of the prospectus by such auditors.
+Certain participants in the IPO will take responsibility for the content of the prospectus, including: (1) the issuer, who will provide an attestation to the AMF pursuant to a standard form to be included in the prospectus, which attests that the information in the prospectus is accurate and contains no material omissions; (2) the underwriters, who will provide an attestation to the AMF on the completeness of their due diligence review; and (3) the issuer's auditors, who will provide a letter to the AMF in respect of the completion of their work, which includes declarations regarding the financial statements and the overall review of the prospectus by such auditors.

 The following are the main work streams of a French IPO process:

 - management and document due diligence review;